Realtor Agency Relationships

 No Brokerage Agency Relationships

-A no brokerage relationship is very simple, the agent owes no fiduciary duties to the customer.
-The client no longer becomes a client as the word “client” is in context with the fiduciary duties owed by an agent.
-The “client” is now a customer and in most cases across the United States, this will tend to be the case.
+A no-brokerage relationship is very simple, the agent owes no fiduciary duties to the customer.
+The buyer or seller is no longer a client as the word “client” is in context with the fiduciary duties an agent owes the buyer or seller.
+The “client” is now a customer and in most cases across Florida state, this will tend to be the case.

-In a no brokerage relationship, you are still owed some of the basic services any customer is owed in a real estate transaction.
-These services are better known in the industry by the acronym ADD.
+In a no-brokerage relationship, your agent should still offer some of the basic services afforded to any customer in a real estate transaction.
+The industry better knows these services by the acronym ADD.

 - Account for all funds